 - Describe the assumptions that are required to apply the various approaches

-- Use the software package "R" for statistical data analysis
+- Use the software package "R" for econometric analysis of production data

-- Apply econometric production and efficiency analysis using real-world data
+- Apply econometric production analysis and efficiency analysis using real-world data

-- Interpret the results of econometric production and efficiency analysis
+- Interpret the results of econometric production analysis and efficiency analysis

 - Calculate and interpret important indicators of production technologies

-- Choose a relevant approach for econometric production and efficiency analysis
+- Choose a relevant approach for econometric production analysis and efficiency analysis

-- Evaluate approaches for econometric production and efficiency analysis
+- Evaluate approaches for econometric production analysis and efficiency analysis

-- Use econometric production and efficiency analysis to investigate various real-world questions
+- Use econometric production analysis and efficiency analysis to investigate various real-world questions

 See Absalon for a list of course literature.
 The course literature could be, for instance, the textbook "Applied Production Analysis - A Dual Approach" (Chambers, Cambridge University Press), lecture notes, and other material provided by the teachers.